Joelle-Everaert/Joelle-Everaert/README.md

 ### Hi there 👋

-I'm a junior web developer currently a web developer training at [BeCode.org](https://becode.org/)
+I'm a junior web developer and I followed an accelerated training at [BeCode.org](https://becode.org/) for 10 months.

-I like JS & React, PHP and Laravel and I'm learning Node.js and Express.js
+My current strengths are JS/React & Node.js/Express.js, and I also have experience with PHP/Laravel.

 I love learning new thing every day, video games, comics books & training crossfit :grinning: